 This page assumes that your project has already been set up for version control.
 If you see a Configure Git button instead of the choices described on this page, you need to first set up Git for your project.

 Looker uses Git to record changes and manage file versions.
-Each LookML project corresponds with a Git repository, and each developer branch correlates to a Git branch.
-Git repositories are often called repos.
+Each LookML project corresponds to a Git repository, and each developer branch correlates to a Git branch.

 Working with Git branches

 One of the main benefits of Git is that a Looker developer can work in a branch, an isolated version of a file repository.
 You can develop and test without affecting other users.
 As a developer in Looker, you are using a Git branch whenever you are in Development Mode.

 Another major feature of Git is the ease of collaborating with other developers that it provides.
 You can create a branch and (if desired) make changes, and then other developers can switch to that branch to review or make changes to the branch.
 If another developer has committed changes to the branch, Looker displays the Pull Remote Changes button.
 You should pull those committed changes to the branch before making additional changes.

 You can also delete a branch other than the master branch, your current branch, or a developer's personal branch.